-No Christmas dinner spread would be complete without everyone’s favourite vegetable, the humble Brussels sprout.
+No Christmas dinner spread would be complete without everyone’s favourite vegetable, the humble Brussels sprouts.

 I jest.
 Not everyone’s a fan of this mini-cabbage loaded with folate, vitamins C and K. Prepared by the clueless, sprouts will turn into soggy layers of leaves that squelch in your mouth which would stop even the most enthusiastic foodie in his tracks.
 Others complain about its bitter taste because of the high levels of glucosinolates located in the center of the sprout.
 Boiling them fast or simmering them slowly, the result will remain bitter.
 However, instead of keeping them whole, halve them and by boiling them in plenty of salted water, most of the bitterness would leach out.

 Brussels sprouts can be baked, boiled, braised, sautéed, steamed and even deep fried.
+Also you can sous vide them, like I did in this incredible sous vide Brussels sprouts recipe.
 If you’re a cookbook aficionado, you would have noticed that it’s commonly paired with bacon, cheese, chestnuts and cream.
 If you want to go off the beaten track, the following ingredients would also work: almonds, mushrooms, mustard, nutmeg, sweet peppers, vinegar and walnuts.